BIM Modeling guidelines from design to construction

 It is in the predesign stage that we decide, whether BIM is used in the project.
-Once use of BIM Modeling guidelines is approved, the architect starts to work on the schematic model.
+Once the use of BIM Modeling guidelines is approved, the architect starts to work on the schematic model.
 He either uses masses or real elements in a BIM environment.
-The architect will give a presentation to the owner, after completing the preparation of schematic architectural model.
+The architect will give a presentation to the owner, after completing the preparation of the schematic architectural model.
 The presentation requires a walkthrough or rendering.
 The software that helps in this task is Studio Max, in conjunction with Revit.
 In this stage, the owner can put forward his suggestions on the design.
 The model enters the design phase after necessary changes are made.

 The role of scheduling (4D) and estimating (5D) starts during the schematic design stage.
 It is the duty of scheduling to make sure that the building construction is completed within the allotted time.
 Estimating should ensure that they track the cost of the project constantly and systematically.
-Proper set up of BIM models from the starting stage is necessary for getting appropriate scheduling and estimation.
+Proper setup of BIM models from the starting stage is necessary for getting appropriate scheduling and estimation.
 For scheduling, the model of the building should be in mind, while the model is built.
 I.e. each floor of the building should be modeled in the order they are going to be poured.
-So, the Navisworks can schedule correctly.
+So, Navisworks can schedule correctly.
 The parameters of the construction project should be added to the model in estimating.

 Some of the coordinated processes that make your BIM model more efficient are scheduling, sections, elevations, and walkthroughs.
 It is sure that proper use of them will help you save time and money.

 Ownership of elements is another significant factor.
 Ownership of an element means the discipline that originally modeled an element.
 It is the responsibility of the owner of an element to pay extra attention to the coordination of that element.

 It is always advised to model every element type only once, as multiple instances of the same element stretched across disciplines will create a headache for coordination and collaboration between models.